phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

-# Diabetic Retinopathy
+# Diabetic Retinopathy Detection
 This project was born out of a research internship in association with UC Berkeley, SRM IST and IIT Kgp under the SPARC initiative.
+We own the sole rights to this work.

+We were successful in building an AI system but could not reach performance of market level solutions due to some reason which have been discussed in the hurdles section below.

 ## Abbreviations
  1. DR   : Diabetic Retinopathy